awni/awni.github.io/_posts/2021-10-3-intro-fisher-information.md

 </div>
 </div>

-As before, let's say we have a random sample, $x$, from a Gaussian distribution for which we would like to compute the Fisher information at the unknown mean,
+As before, let's say we have a random sample $x$ from a Gaussian distribution for which we would like to compute the Fisher information at the unknown mean,
 $\mu$.
 [Figure 3](#fig:fisher_gaussian_steps) shows from left to right the construction of the term inside the expectation in [equation